rya-sge/access-denied/_posts/2023-01-06-sorted-unsorted-array.md

 categories: programmation
 tags: data-structure array sort
 image:
-description: This article focuses on two structures to stores data represented by numbers: a sorted array VS an unsorted array.
+description: This article compares a sorted array and its unsorted version to stores data represented by numbers.
 isMath: true
 ---